meom-group/DCM/DOC/PortingNotes.md

  The major change for users is the  the fact that NEMO4 uses an input file called (`domain_cfg.nc`, name set in the namelist ) which hold the equivalent of mesh_hgr and mesh_zgr files.
 A NEMO tool is provided by the system in order to build this configuration file from the classical files used up to NEMO_3.6.
-(DOMAIN_cfg).
-It is claimed in the documentation that it takes NEMO_3.6-like namelist as input, but this is not true (a hack of DOMAIN_cfg which works fine will be provided in DRAKKAR).
-However with some adjustments, we were  able to produce the domain_cfg file.
+(DOMAINcfg).
+It is claimed in the documentation that it takes NEMO_3.6-like namelist as input, but this is not true (a hack of DOMAINcfg which works fine is provided in DRAKKAR).

 It is important to note that the vertical metrics (defining the vertical grid) is now read from the domain_cfg.nc file.
 Thus, surprisingly, NEMO4 does not requires the bathymetry information as input, even if the bathymetry